EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

   }'
 ```

-Now make it network-accessible.

-Edit the Ollama service:
+Now make it network-accessible by editing the Ollama service:

 ```bash
 sudo systemctl edit ollama